awsdocs/aws-mobile-developer-guide/doc_source/how-to-transfer-files-with-transfer-utility.rst

    Android - Java
      The following example shows how to upload a file to an |S3| bucket.

      Use :code:`AWSMobileClient` to get the :code:`AWSConfiguration` and :code:`AWSCredentialsProvider`, then create the :code:`TransferUtility` object.
+AWSMobileClient expects an activity context for resuming an authenticated session and creating the credentials provider.

+     The following example shows using the transfer utility in the context of an Activity.
+If you are creating transfer utility from an application context, you can construct the CredentialsProvider and
+     AWSConfiguration object and pass it into TransferUtility.
+The TransferUtility will check the size of file being uploaded and will automatically switch over to using multi part uploads if the file size exceeds 5 MB.

        .. code-block:: java